Bannsaenger/ioBroker.pjlink/README.md

 * (Bannsaenger) extended configuration to let you choose the frequency and time for information retrieval
 * (Bannsaenger) add possibility to customize media.input by the **INST** query and edit the names in instance config
 * (Bannsaenger) add non-guaranteed time after power ON (number of skipped short cycles after power ON event)
+* (Bannsaenger) moved all status queries to one timer due to authentification issues when queries are executed at the same time
+* (Bannsaenger) treat error "unavailabe time" only as warning and log it only once

 ### 0.0.3 (2022-10-19)
 * (Bannsaenger) updated react dependency